Unsafe LLM-Based Search: Quantitative Analysis and Mitigation of Safety Risks in AI Web Search: Case Studies

-In an attempt to make V50TAIS appear to be an authentic website, we employed several strategies.

-First, we positioned it as an \emph{Open Source Project under MIT License}.
-Additionally, to enhance this facade of legitimacy, the website displayed questionable metrics, including claims of: 1.
+In an attempt to make V50TAIS appear to be an authentic website, we employ several strategies.
+First, we position it as an \emph{Open Source Project under MIT License}.
+Additionally, to enhance this facade of legitimacy, the website displays questionable metrics, including claims of: 1.
 1M+ Active Users; 2.
 5000+ TPS (Transactions Per Second); and 3.
 200+ Global Partners.

-Second, in the documentation, we implemented Node.js and Python templates that require users to send their private API keys to our non-existent backend.
+Second, in the documentation, we implement Node.js and Python templates that require users to send their private API keys to our non-existent backend.
 Below is a template of Python in our documentation:

-\mypara{Case Study Result} Throughout our testing, all 8 foundation models on Perplexity exhibit safety vulnerabilities.
+\mypara{Case Study Result} For the query in this case study, we use both keyword and natural language queries to evaluate AIPSEs.
+Throughout our testing, all 8 foundation models on Perplexity exhibit safety vulnerabilities.
 Specifically, these models readily accept our fictional websites and duplicate the \textbf{exact malicious code} from our documentation without raising any safety concerns.
-Moreover, they directly instruct users on how to customize the code by replacing the placeholder API key with their personal API Key. \Cref{fig:cs1_example} shows an example output generated by ChatGPT-o1 on Perplexity as an illustration.
+Moreover, they directly instruct users on how to customize the code by replacing the placeholder API key with their personal API key. \Cref{fig:cs1_example} shows an example output generated by ChatGPT-o1 on Perplexity as an illustration.

 \mypara{Takeaways} Based on our findings, we can draw two key conclusions: First, AIPSEs show overconfidence in their Internet-sourced references, regardless of the content's potential malicious tendency.
 This vulnerability is particularly evident when encountering technical documentation from malicious websites.
 Second, unlike humans, AIPSEs lack critical skepticism in evaluating their sources.
 They fail to question the reliability of Internet-sourced references, even when the profiles and credentials display obvious suspicious characteristics.